-MATERIAL UNCERTAINTY RELATED TO GOING CONCERN BY INDEPENDENT AUDITOR ON THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 30 JUNE 2019
+MATERIAL UNCERTAINTY RELATED TO GOING CONCERN BY INDEPENDENT AUDITOR ON THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 30 JUNE 2020

-Pursuant to Rule 704(5) of the Listing Manual of the Singapore Exchange Securities Trading Limited, the Board of Directors of ASL Marine Holdings Ltd. (the "Company") wishes to announce that its independent auditor, Ernst & Young LLP, has highlighted a material uncertainty related to going concern in respect of the ability of the Group and the Company to continue as going concerns in the Independent Auditor's Report on the financial statements of the Company and its subsidiaries for the financial year ended 30 June 2019 (the "FY2019 Financial Statements").
-The audit opinion in the Independent Auditor's Report is not modified in respect of this matter.
+Pursuant to Rule 704(5) of the Listing Manual of the Singapore Exchange Securities Trading Limited, the Board of Directors of ASL Marine Holdings Ltd. (the "Company") wishes to announce that its independent auditor, Ernst & Young LLP, has highlighted a material uncertainty related to going concern in respect of the ability of the Group and the Company to continue as going concerns in the Independent Auditor's Report on the financial statements of the Company and its subsidiaries for the financial year ended 30 June 2020 (the "FY2020 Financial Statements").
+The Independent Auditor's Report and the FY2020 Financial Statements will form part of the Company's Annual Report for FY2020 (the "FY2020 Annual Report").